meengit/vagrant-ansible-windows/Readme.md

 * Go to `C:\` and create the directory `C:\tmp\`

-## Prepare your inventory file
+### Prepare your inventory file

 In some cases, it may be helpful to create a dedicated inventory file just for Windows.
 However, you can also modify an existing inventory file.
 To make your inventory file ready to run in Cygwin's environment, first ask Vagrant for its SSH configuration.
-Open your Cygwin shell, go to your Vagrant project root and run:
+Open a Cygwin shell _as Administrator_ (`C:\cygwin64\Cygwin.bat`), go to your Vagrant project root (`cd /cygdrive/c/path/to/your/project/root`) and run:

 ```bash
 vagrant ssh-config